sfdezlop/erp-front-isdi-coders-final-project/pending.md

 ## Filter

-- Release of order type (asc/des) feature in filter tsx components `filter.products.tsx` and `filter.productmovements.tsx`.
+- Order type (asc/des) feature in filter tsx components `filter.products.tsx` and `filter.productmovements.tsx`.
-- Release of info about number of records at the filtered collection (with and without filter).
+- Info about number of records at the filtered collection (with and without filter).
-- Release of features of filter field, filter value, records to show in each page, pagination and number of available pages.
+- Features of filter field, filter value, records to show in each page, pagination and number of available pages.
+- Feature of the option (select all) for the filter.
+- Values of filtering values options obtained by fetching a group aggregate method that shows in real time the value situation of db.

 ## Microservices